Self-Injury Awareness: Understanding the Struggle

-On March 10, 2025.
 Self-harm is something a lot of people struggle with in silence, often feeling ashamed or unsure of how to ask for help.
 But opening up the conversation and talking about it with empathy can make a huge difference.
 When people feel seen and supported, it can be the first step toward healing.
 A little understanding really does go a long way.

-When someone deliberately hurts themselves—often through cutting, burning, or scratching—it’s usually done as a way to cope with overwhelming emotions that come with living with conditions like depression, anxiety, OCD, or past trauma.
+When someone deliberately hurts themselves—often through cutting, burning, or scratching—it’s usually done as a way to cope with overwhelming feelings that come with living with conditions like depression, anxiety, OCD, or past trauma.
 It is a serious sign of emotional distress and a way of trying to manage pain that feels too big to handle alone.
 Unfortunately, this behavior is still widely misunderstood, and that misunderstanding can make it even harder for people to reach out for help.

 Fostering understanding is the first step to helping people find healthier ways to cope so they can begin to prioritize their psychological well-being and heal.